Navajo Quilt Project

-The Navajo Quilt Project gathers fabric and quilting supplies to donate to the quilters that live on the Navajo Nation.
-We also collect monetary donations and use it to purchase scissors, thread and batting so that the grandmas can quilt in the winter and make beautiful, warm blankets for their families.
+The Navajo Quilt Project gathers fabric, quilting supplies and finished quilts to donate to the women that live on the Navajo Nation.
+We also collect monetary donations and use it to purchase scissors, thread and batting so that the women can quilt in the winter and make beautiful, warm blankets for their families.

 P.O.
 Box 223